Clementjatts/FantasyLeagueManager/README.md

 ## Technology Stack
 - **Frontend**
-  - Vue.js/Nuxt.js for the user interface
+  - React.js with TypeScript for the user interface
   - TailwindCSS for styling
   - WebSocket for real-time updates